cainam/home-cluster-deployment/ansible/README.md

 - custom ansible filter plugin
 - k8s operator written in python
 - simple status page using FastAPI which async calls to fetch information from the systems
+- EnvoyFilter with Lua script to modify authentication responses - really cool!

 # notes on this ansible playbook